javaguruen/advanced-kotlin-workshop/slides-01-functional.md

 ---
 # What is printed?
-Note that `printFrunctionType` is defined in class and top level
+Note that `printFunctionType` is defined in class and top level

 ```kotlin
 class Example {